About the project

 Bollinger & Grohmann

 Project engineers/ tutors: Kim Boris Löffler, Tobias Jarosch, Robert Vierlinger

 LAVA AXON – KINETIC SOUNDTRAP

-LAVA realised a kinetic sound trap that can improve acoustic performance of a space by varying the amount of exposed absorbent and reflective surfaces.
+LAVA realised a kinetic sound trap that can improve the acoustic performance of space by varying the amount of exposed absorbent and reflective surfaces.

 The Laboratory for Visionary Architecture (LAVA) has, together with their engineering partner Bollinger & Grohmann, developed a ceiling that can change the acoustic performance of space according to various functional needs.
 The project has been installed inside the multi-functional ground floor of LAVA’s Stuttgart office.